Why sailboat rental in Croatia is so popular?

 Another hugely popular destination is the Kornati National Park

-What is the best time to sail in Croatia?
+What is the best time to sail the Adriatic coast?

-The sailing season in the Northern Adriatic Sea goes from April/May until September.
+The sailing season in the Northern Adriatic Sea goes from April until September.
 In the South, between Split and Dubrovnik, you can fine and dry conditions until end of October.

 The Bora and the Sirocco

 prevails.
 In general, though, summer brings only moderate winds.
-Also there are many elongated islands that extend parallel to the shore and are separated by channels.
-The cruising grounds are therefore much protected and absolutely safe for family charter holidays.
-The sunniest part of the country consists of the outer islands, e.g. Hvar and Korcula.
+In addition, there are many elongated islands that extend parallel to the shore and are separated by channels.
+The cruising grounds are therefore much protected and safe for family charter holidays.
+The sunniest part of the country consists of the outer islands, for example Hvar and Korcula.
 Here, a whopping 2,700 hours of sunshine per year are recorded.

 Brief summary of the sailing weather in Croatia with the example of Split: